990aa/kivixa/docs/STABILIZATION_IMPLEMENTATION_SUMMARY.md

 ## 🎯 What Was Implemented

-A comprehensive stroke stabilization system with **9 different algorithms** for reducing hand tremor and creating professional-quality smooth lines.
+A comprehensive stroke stabilization system with **9 different algorithms** for reducing hand tremor and creating -quality smooth lines.

 ---